spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-custom-registries.md

 cluster from registries that are specified in each pack's YAML configuration.
 However, you can specify an _external registry_ as the registry from which all images used by the cluster will be downloaded, including the provider images.

-When an external registry is provided in the user data, the Palette agent will replace the registry URL of every image used by the cluster with the external registry.
+When an external registry is provided in the user data, the Palette agent will append the URL of the external registry to the URL of every image.
 For example, if your OS pack specified that the provider images be downloaded from `quay.io/kairos/core-ubuntu-20-lts-rke2:v1.25.2-rke2r1`, but in your user data, you have specified an external registry `10.10.254.254:8000/spectro-images`.
-The Palette agent will automatically download the image using the tag `10.10.254.254:8000/spectro-images/core-ubuntu-20-lts-rke2:v1.25.2-rke2r1` instead of looking for the image in the `quay.io/kairos` registry.
+The Palette agent will automatically download the image using the tag `10.10.254.254:8000/spectro-images/quay.io/kairos/core-ubuntu-20-lts-rke2:v1.25.2-rke2r1` instead of looking for the image in the original registry.

 If you want to use a private image registry for applications on your Edge cluster, you can instruct the Palette agent to download images from an _authenticated external registry_.
 You can specify an external registry in the user-data used to